www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

       Note why code coverage is done this way.
     * [x] Check by hand if the aggregate test coverage report is correct.
     * [x] Re-enable codecov.io upload via Maven.
 See [\#30](../deployment/weekly-t30-deploy-tests.md) for current work on that. -> The upload does not work. -> Not it works magically without changing anything.
-    * [ ] Upload JaCoCo code coverage to website via sftp.
+    * [x] Upload JaCoCo code coverage to website via sftp.
 Check this at https://splitcells.net/net/splitcells/martins/avots/website/jacoco-aggregate/index.html
     * [x] Do not echo private key for upload.
-    * [ ] Replace private key for SFTP upload.
+    * [x] Replace private key for SFTP upload.
+    * [ ] Clean up SFTP server for static site.
     * [ ] Remove codecov upload in GitHub CI.
     * [ ] Delete codecov integration.
     * [ ] Add to daily Codeberg test a test coverage report generator and upload it to the website.